Amg9794/Attention-based-End-to-End-Speech-to-Text/README.md

 The best performance is achieved from the following architecture:

 - The listen-attend-spell model (with key-value dot attention) (template provided by course bootcamp)
-- Locked dropout (from HW4P1) is applied between each two layers in the encoder.
+- Locked dropout is applied between each two layers in the encoder.
-- Weight tying (also from HW4P1) is applied in the decoder.
+- Weight tying is applied in the decoder.

 ## Loss Function and Optimizer:
 I used CrossEntropy (masked) and the Adam Optimizer.